bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 3. What is an event listener?
 An event listener is a procedure in JavaScript that waits for an event to occur

-4. Why would we convert a NodeList into an Array? so we can eeasily call array methods on them
+4. Why would we convert a NodeList into an Array? so we can easily call array methods on the nodelists.

 5. What is a component? omponents are independent and reusable bits of code